 (I.e.

-Keep backups: Important files should exist in more than one place.
+Keep backup copies of: Important files should exist in more than one place.

 (I.e.